hofmannj0n/OCR-app/README.md

 - **PDF Upload**: Users can easily upload PDF files to the application.
 - **Text Extraction**: Utilizes Azure Form Recognizer to extract text with high accuracy.
 - **Display Extracted Text**: The extracted text is displayed on the user interface, allowing users to easily verify and copy the information.
-- **Download Option**: Users can download the extracted text as a text file.

 ## How to Use